Confidence sets for persistence diagrams: Brief introduction to persistent homology

-\begin{definition}[Persistence Diagram] Given a function $f \colon \X \to R$, defined for a triangulable subspace of $\R^D$, the $p^{th}$ \emph{persistence diagram} $\dgm{p}{f}$ is the multiset of points in the extended plane $\bar{\R}^2$ such that the each point $(s,t)$ in the diagram represents a distinct topological feature that existed in $H_p({f}^{-1}((-\infty,r]))$ for $r \in [s,t)$.
-The \emph{persistence barcode} is a multiset of intervals that encodes the same information as the persistence diagram by representing the point $(s,t)$ as the interval~$[s,t]$. \end{definition} In sum, the zero-dimensional diagram $\dgm{0}{f}$ records the birth and death of components of the lower level sets; more generally, the $p$-dimensional diagram $\dgm{p}{f}$ records the $p$-dimensional holes of the lower level sets.
-We let $\Dgm{f}$ be the overlay of all persistence diagrams for $f$; see Figure~\ref{fig::sublevel} and Figure~\ref{fig::pers_R1} for examples of persistent homology of one-dimensional and two-dimensional distance~functions.
+\begin{definition}[(Persistence diagram)] Given a function $f \dvtx \X\to R$, defined for a triangulable subspace of $\R^D$, the $p$th \emph{persistence diagram} $\mm{\mathcal{P}_{{p}}({f})}$ is the multiset of points in the extended plane $\overline{\R}^2$, where $\overline{\R}=\R\cup\{-\infty, +\infty\}$, such that the each point $(s,t)$ in the diagram represents a distinct topological feature that existed in $H_p({f}^{-1}((-\infty,r]))$ for $r \in[s,t)$.
+The \emph{persistence barcode} is a multiset of intervals that encodes the same information as the persistence diagram by representing the point $(s,t)$ as the interval~$[s,t]$. \end{definition} In sum, the zero-dimensional diagram $\mm{\mathcal{P}_{{0}}({f})}$ records the birth and death of components of the lower level sets; more generally, the $p$-dimensional diagram $\mm{\mathcal{P}_{{p}}({f})}$ records the $p$-dimensional holes of the lower level sets.
+We let $\mm{\mathcal{P}({f})}$ be the overlay of all persistence diagrams for $f$; see Figures~\ref{figsublevel}~and~\ref{figpersR1}, for examples, of persistent homology of one-dimensional and two-dimensional distance~functions.

-In Appendix~\ref{append::persistence}, we see that the homology of a lower level set is equivalent to a ${\rm\check{C}ech}$ complex, and can be estimated by a Vietoris-Rips complex.
-Therefore, in Section~\ref{section::experiments}, we use the Vietoris-Rips filtration to compute the confidence sets for persistence diagrams of distance functions.
+In the supplementary material [\citet{supplement}], we see that the homology of a lower level set is equivalent to a ${\rm\check{C}ech}$ complex and can be estimated by a Vietoris--Rips complex.
+Therefore, in Section~\ref{sectionexperiments}, we use the Vietoris--Rips filtration to compute the confidence sets for persistence diagrams of distance functions.